itsducksss/Basic-Single-Interactable-NPC/README.md

 - [Gameobject](https://docs.unity3d.com/ScriptReference/GameObject.html) base class for all objects in the Unity scene.
 - d_template refers to the iimage and TextMeshPro that we just made.
 - canva just refers to the Canvas UI.
-- [SetActive](https://docs.unity3d.com/ScriptReference/GameObject.SetActive.html) means that active state ogf the agemobject is set to true.
+- [SetActive](https://docs.unity3d.com/ScriptReference/GameObject.SetActive.html) means that active state ogf the Gagemobject is set to true.
 - NewDialouge refers to new bloack statement which will create the dialouge box and create the dialouge using the TextMeshPro.
 - GetChild(0) this means that it will get the first child of the gameObject stated.
 - canva.transform.GetChild(0).gameObject means that it will get the first child of the canva stated.